B0WEN-HU/GSoC-19-Proposal/Proposal.md

 ### Background
 I never been involved in any open source projects before.
 But I am still interested in SDR, even though I chose IC design as my major.

 I have uploaded some of the code I have written.
-Check the links below. {to be continued}
+Please check the links below.

 * **C++**